 |

 Here at Tech.co, we perform our own research on all the tools, software, and services we write articles about.
-We have a dedicated insights team that creates research frameworks that take into account the key pain points experienced by businesses, performs extensive user testing on all the products we review, and then discuss their findings with our expert writers.
+We create research frameworks that take into account the key pain points experienced by businesses, perform extensive user testing on all the products we review, and then discuss our findings together before publishing them in articles like this one.

-When testing the top 14 project management software solutions on the market, our insights team focuses on Usability, Pricing, Features, Customer Support and Customer Score.
+When testing the top 14 project management software solutions on the market, we focused on Usability, Pricing, Features, Customer Support, and Customer Score.
 Sub-categories of features assessed and scores include data visualization tools, collaborative functions, as well task management, and workflow creation features.

 monday.com is more customizable than Asana, which likely helped it achieve a better average customer score of 4.5/5 compared to Asana's 3.9/5. monday.com is also easier to use (4.1/5) than Asana (3.9/5), and has collaborative tools like an online whiteboard and document editing which Asana doesn't offer.